heavywatal/tekkamaki/README.md

     `install.packages('devtools')`

 1. Execute `devtools::install_github('heavywatal/blackthunnus/r')` in R.
-    You may need `Sys.setenv(CMAKE_PREFIX_PATH='/prefix/to/blackthunnus')` to tell R the location of blackthunnus installation.
+    You may need `Sys.setenv(CMAKE_PREFIX_PATH='/prefix/to/blackthunnus')` to tell R the location of blackthunnus installation if it is not in the standard paths such as `/usr/local/`.